erichochhalter/argyle-sweater/src/content/2020-12-24-the-argyle-sweater/2020-12-24-the-argyle-sweater.md

 | **Inputs** | Validated Problem, Business Objectives, User Objectives, Constraints |
 | **Outputs** | Product Specification: A WHAT-oriented Solution design that includes potential phases and escape hatches for agile development <br/> Prototypes, diagrams, and mockups to guide development  |

-## 4 - Create the Outcome - Development Design Space
+## 4 - Implement the Outcome - Development Design Space
 Last, Development teams take the highly qualified Solution Specification an its Prototypes and translates it into a real product.
 Once again, all the cards are laid on the table: Specification, Business Objectives, User Objectives, Constraints.
 With autonomy and accountability for budget, timing, quality, maintainability, and technical debts, they explore implementation options, determining **HOW** to build the product.
 Lean and Agile principles come strongly into play as they minimize waste, horse-trade, and escape-hatch a way to realize business Goals by delivering a complete, delightful product.
 By iterating through planned phases of whole-product value delivery, they optimize the solution over time from cupcake to layer-cake to wedding-cake.

 |     | Development Design Space    |